 History of the College

 On July 4, 1851, the future Methodist Bishop William Wightman came to a beautiful site on a high ridge overlooking the tiny courthouse village of Spartanburg, S.C.
 As more than 4,000 people looked on, he made the keynote address while local Masons laid the cornerstone for Wofford College.
-A distinguished professor and journalist as well as a clergyman, Wightman stressed that the new institution would pattern itself after neither the South’s then-elitist public universities nor the narrowly sectarian colleges sponsored by some denominations.
+A distinguished clergyman and journalist as well as the chair of the college’s board of trustees, Wightman stressed that the new institution would pattern itself after neither the South’s then-elitist public universities nor the narrowly sectarian colleges sponsored by some denominations.
 Instead, he argued, “It is impossible to conceive of greater benefits — to the individual or to society — than those embraced in the gift of a liberal education, combining moral principle ... with the enlightened and cultivated understanding which is the product of thorough scholarship.”

-Wofford later experienced both good times and hard times, but it stands more than 160 years later as one of a handful of American colleges founded before the Civil War and operating continuously and successfully on its original campus.
+Wofford later experienced both good times and hard times, but it stands nearly 170 years later as one of a handful of American colleges founded before the Civil War and operating continuously and successfully on its original campus.
 It has offered carefully selected students a respected academic program, tempered with concern for the individual.
 It has respected the virtues of continuity and heritage while responding with energy, optimism and excitement to the challenges of a changing world.

-Trustees quickly acquired the necessary land and retained one of the state’s leading architects, Edward C. Jones of Charleston, to lay out the campus.
+The trustees retained one of the state’s leading architects, Edward C. Jones of Charleston, to design the college’s Main Building.
 Although landscaping plans were never fully developed in the 19th century, sketches exist to show that the early trustees envisioned a formal network of pathways, lawns and gardens that would have left an impression quite similar to the college's present National Historic District.
 The original structures included a president’s home (demolished early in the 20th century); four faculty homes (still in use today for various purposes); and the magnificent Main Building.
 Known as simply as “The College” for many years, the latter structure remains one of the nation’s outstanding examples of “Italianate” or “Tuscan Villa” architecture.

 Construction finally began in the summer of 1852 under the supervision of Ephraim Clayton of Asheville, N.C.
-Skilled African-American carpenters executed uniquely beautiful woodwork, including a pulpit and pews for the chapel.
+Records indicate that a number of enslaved persons worked on the various construction teams.
+Among them were individuals who made the bricks on site and skilled carpenters who executed uniquely beautiful woodwork, including a pulpit and pews for the chapel.
 The college bell arrived from the Meneely Foundry in West Troy, N.Y., and, from the west tower of “Old Main,” it continues to sing out as the “voice of Wofford.”
 The exterior of the building today is true to the original design, but the interior has been modernized and renovated three times — in the early 1900s, in the early 1960s, and in 2005-2007.

 Shipp remained at the college through the Reconstruction period, departing for a position in Vanderbilt University’s theology school in 1875.
-Shipp’s emancipated slave Tobias Hartwell played a key role in Spartanburg’s emerging African-American community.
-Nevertheless, Wofford’s history from the end of the Civil War until 1900 was dominated by one man — James H. Carlisle.
+Tobias Hartwell, who had come to Spartanburg as an enslaved person of Shipp’s, played a key role in the emerging post-emancipation Black community.
+Nevertheless, Wofford’s history from the end of the Civil War until the early 1900s was dominated by one man — James H. Carlisle.
 A member of the original faculty and then the 3rd president of the college from 1875 through 1902, he initially taught mathematics and astronomy, but his real strength was his ability to develop alumni of character, one student at a time.
 Three generations of graduates remembered individual visits with Carlisle in his campus home, now occupied by the dean of students.
 To them, he was “The Doctor,” “Wofford’s spiritual endowment,” and “the most distinguished South Carolinian of his day.”

 The curriculum gradually evolved during Carlisle’s administration; for example, he shocked everyone by delivering his first presidential commencement address in English rather than in Latin.
 Nevertheless, many lasting traditions of Wofford life date from his administration.
 Four surviving chapters of national social fraternities (Kappa Alpha, 1869; Sigma Alpha Epsilon, 1885; Pi Kappa Alpha, 1891; and Kappa Sigma, 1894) were chartered on the campus.
 Such organizations owned or rented houses in the Spartanburg village, because in those days, professors lived in college housing while students were expected to make their own arrangements for room and board.
 To meet some of their needs, two students from the North Carolina mountains, Zach and Zeb Whiteside, opened and operated Wofford’s first dining hall in Main Building.
-Although music was not part of the curriculum, there was an active glee club.
 Union soldiers in Spartanburg during Reconstruction apparently introduced college students to baseball, and Wofford and Furman University played South Carolina’s first intercollegiate football game in December 1889.
-That same year, a group of students organized one of the South’s earliest literary magazines, The Journal.
+Students participated actively in literary societies, and members held weekly debates and gave regular orations.
+The societies started the college’s first libraries, and the library’s special collections holds many of those original volumes.
+That same year, students from the societies organized one of the South’s earliest literary magazines, The Journal.
 At commencements throughout the period, graduates sang the hymn “From All That Dwell Below the Skies” and each received a Bible signed by faculty members.

 In 1895, delegates from 10 of the leading higher education institutions across the Southeast met in Atlanta to form the Southern Association of Colleges and Schools.
 The organization was conceived by Vanderbilt’s Chancellor James H. Kirkland (Wofford Class of 1877), who hoped to challenge peer campuses to attain national standards of academic excellence.
 Delegates also came from Trinity College in Durham, N.C., which later emerged as Duke University under the presidential leadership of Wofford alumni John C. Kilgo and William Preston Few.
-Wofford was represented by two of its outstanding young faculty members, A.G.
+Two young outstanding faculty members represented Wofford, A.G.
 “Knotty” Rembert (Class of 1884) and Henry Nelson Snyder.
-Perhaps it was the Wofford community’s determination to meet the standards for accreditation that later inspired Snyder to turn down an appointment to the faculty at Stanford University to become Carlisle’s successor as president.
+Perhaps it was the Wofford community’s determination to meet the standards for accreditation that later inspired Snyder to turn down an appointment to the faculty at Stanford University to become Carlisle’s successor as president in 1902.
 It was also true that Spartanburg was no longer a sleepy courthouse village — it had become a major railroad “hub city” and was surrounded by booming textile mills.
 Local civic leaders launched nearby Converse College, which combined liberal arts education for women with a nationally respected school of music.
 At Wofford, it no doubt seemed possible to dream bigger dreams.

-Despite this progress and the wide respect he earned in national higher education circles, Snyder was able to make little headway in strengthening Wofford’s endowment, which was valued at less than $1 million.
-The college was painfully dependent on its annual support from the Methodist Church, which amounted to about one-fourth of the operating budget.
+Despite the wide respect Snyder earned in national higher education and Methodist circles, progress in strengthening Wofford’s endowment, which was valued at less than $1 million, was slow.
+College and community leaders joined in the mid-1920s on a fundraising campaign that did help increase the small endowment.
+The college was dependent on its annual support from the Methodist Church, which amounted to about one-fourth of the operating budget.
 This financial weakness became obvious when Southern farm prices collapsed in the 1920s and hard times intensified after the stock market crash of 1929.
 At the height of the Great Depression, some of the faculty worked without pay for seven months.
 Emergency economies and a special appeal to South Carolina Methodists were necessary, but by the end of the Snyder administration, the college was debt-free and its academic reputation was untarnished.